Plasma-Vortex/AlphaZero/README.md

 1. Clone the repo: `git clone https://github.com/howard36/AlphaZero.git`
 2. Install dependencies.
-    a.
-If using Pipenv: `pipenv install`, then `pipenv shell`
+    1. If using Pipenv: `pipenv install`, then `pipenv shell`
-    b.
-Alternatively, install the packages listed in `Pipfile` with your preferred method.
+    2. Alternatively, install the packages listed in `Pipfile` with your preferred method.
 3. Run `python Main.py`

 ## How good is it?